When Is the Best Time

 The season for basking sharks usually starts in May and last until October.
 Actually, the best time is mid-May until mid-July.
 Anyhow, there is no guarantee to spot them.
 In 2017 the best time was April until the beginning of May.
 In 2018 the first sighting of two sharks was at the end of April.
-In the recent years, fewer basking sharks were spotted.
+In recent years, fewer basking sharks were spotted.
 In 2019 two basking sharks were already seen on March 12 which is pretty early.

 Very important are good weather conditions, a sunny day and calm wind to spot them on the surface of the sea and for snorkeling with them as well.
 Book your trip at short notice.
 First, check if basking sharks are already around the coast.

 What Else to Spot

 - minke whales (very shy)

 - pilot whales

 - blue sharks; season starts end of June, more reliable to spot them but not predictable

 Check out the recent sightings for SW England